exercism/elm/concepts/bitwise_operations/about.md

 Elm provides several bitwise operators in its [Bitwise module](https://package.elm-lang.org/packages/elm/core/latest/Bitwise)

 ## Basic operations
+Modifying individual bits of a number is  called _masking_.
+A _mask_ is a number where specific bits have been set in a particular way to manipulate another number using bitwise operators such as `and`, `or`, and `xor`.

 ### and
 `and` combines two numbers by keeping only the bits that are `1` in both.
 For example: